Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-bigframes.md

    When using Colab Enterprise in a Shared VPC environment, additional roles are required for the following service accounts on the Shared VPC host project:

-   - Vertex AI P4SA (service-<PROJECT_NUMBER>@gcp-sa-aiplatform.iam.gserviceaccount.com): This service account always requires the Compute Network User (roles/compute.networkUser) role on the Shared VPC host project.
+   - Vertex AI P4SA (`service-<PROJECT_NUMBER>@gcp-sa-aiplatform.iam.gserviceaccount.com`): This service account always requires the Compute Network User (roles/compute.networkUser) role on the Shared VPC host project.
+Replacing `<PROJECT_NUMBER>` with the project number.

-   - Colab Enterprise P6SA (service-<PROJECT_NUMBER>@gcp-sa-vertex-nb.iam.gserviceaccount.com): This service account also needs the Compute Network User (roles/compute.networkUser) role on the Shared VPC host project.
+   - Colab Enterprise P6SA (`service-<PROJECT_NUMBER>@gcp-sa-vertex-nb.iam.gserviceaccount.com`): This service account also needs the Compute Network User (roles/compute.networkUser) role on the Shared VPC host project.
+Replacing `<PROJECT_NUMBER>` with the project number.

 3. *(Optional)* **Create a test BigQuery Dataset**

    Create a new BigQuery Dataset if you don't already have one: